nextgis/docs_ngweb/source/label.rst

 Company URL
 -------------

-You can assigned a new hyperlink for a company website to a just added logo (см. :numref:`url-logo_en`)
+You can assigned a new hyperlink for a company website to a just added logo (see :numref:`url-logo_en`)

 .. figure:: _static/url-logo_en.png
    :name: url-logo_en